 4. Implementation of the training program

 Whether an ongoing program or a one-off event, the implementation of the training program is probably the most important element of the whole process.
-It is now, that the creators of the program can see, whether the choice of materials, their organization, learning platform, tools, and directions come together into a coherent and readable unit.
+It is now, that the creators of the program can see, whether the choice of materials, instructional design, organization, learning platform, tools, and directions come together into a coherent and readable unit.
 By seeing their program in action, the interaction of participants with the courseware and with one another, they can observe, whether the program fulfills its purposes.
 Ongoing programs are usually more challenging as the material is richer and is spread over more than one class or training session.
-However, one-off events pose different challenges – everything should fit into the only session, which at the same time cannot be overloaded to remain effective, which may pose as a challenge to an instructional designer.
+However, one-off events pose different challenges – everything should fit into the only session, which at the same time cannot be overloaded to remain effective, which may pose a challenge to an instructional designer.

 5. Evaluation and revision of the training

 The creation of any kind of educational program comes to a full circle with the last step, that is evaluation.
 After the implementation and conduction of the program, the participants are usually asked for immediate feedback.
 This is related to the character of the training itself.
 Another round of feedback can be done after a certain amount of time – such assessment would reveal, whether the knowledge and skills passed at training has become useful to the participants and in fact, improved their performance.
 Such feedback has to be compared with the initial goals and aims of the training program.
 Then, the actual efficiency of the training can be estimated and can be used to come up with other learning solutions, such as trying out mobile learning and utilizing gamification.